Raising and Responding to Concerns (Whistleblowing)

 Instilling the importance of speaking up about patient safety and responding effectively

+When things go wrong in the health and care sector, the quality of the care we provide can be affected and patients can suffer as a result, which is why everyone who works in the NHS should feel free to speak up, even when they are not sure whether there is a serious issue at stake of not.
 In recent years, it’s become clear that some staff don’t have the knowledge or confidence to raise or respond to concerns about patient safety and Sir Robert Francis' report into the failings at Mid Staffordshire NHS Foundation Trust recommended that every NHS organisation should provide training on the value of speaking.
 In response, we’ve developed two e-learning session and two films - 'Raising Concerns' and 'Responding to Concerns' - that aim to raise awareness on the importance of raising concerns, build confidence amongst staff on how to do so and equip managers with the knowledge, skills and confidence to respond adequately, timely and safely.

 Raising and Responding to Concerns e-Learning